 Anaphylactic reactions (anaphylaxis)

 An anaphylactic reaction is a strong allergic reaction that can normally be kept under control if treated immediately.
-It's important to know what to do in an emergency.
+It is important to know what to do in an emergency.
 For some people or in certain situations, it's also a good idea to have an emergency kit at hand.

 It is estimated that about 1 out of 10,000 people have an anaphylactic reaction every year.
 This kind of reaction is often referred to as "anaphylactic shock."
-But anaphylactic shock is actually a particularly severe form of anaphylaxis, which can be fatal in rare cases: About 200 people die of anaphylactic shock per year in Germany.
+But anaphylactic shock is actually a particularly severe form of anaphylaxis, which can be fatal in rare cases: About 1 to 3 out of a million people around the world die of anaphylactic shock per year.